tenfound/figureScrapping/README.md

 2. Refer to scrap_v2 cell 4/5.
 3. Proceed with learning how to do database i guess.
 4. Ammend Size Specifications part.
+5. Some things only have "item-about__data link" as classes mixed in.

 find() vs findAll():